jboyce/LinqToSData/README.md

 Include support that is currently part of the API does not work There is no error handling
 Updates are broken
-Paging is not implemented (only the first page is returned) There is a typecast error executing a select query that does not return the querying entity when there is no where clause ETags aren't captured after inserts and updates, so a get (select query or GetById) is required before executing an update or delete.
+ETags aren't captured after inserts and updates, so a get (select query or GetById) is required before executing an update or delete.